drehelis/ILrail-bar/README.md

 - **Menu Bar Integration**: Live train information right in your macOS menu bar
 - **Quick Access**: See upcoming trains at a glance in a popover interface
 - **Customization**: Set preferred departure & destination stations
+- **Favorite Routes**: Save and quickly switch between your commonly used routes
+- **Smart Filtering**: Filter trains by walking time and number of train changes

 ## Screenshots